.NET HELP

 By now, you should have a solid grasp of how to use getters and setters in C#.

 Iron Suite's suite of tools offers incredible functionality for C# developers.
-Each of these products, including IronPDF, IronXL, IronOCR, and IronBarcode, comes with a free trial, allowing you to explore and integrate these powerful libraries into your projects without any initial investment.
+Each of these products, including IronPDF, IronXL, IronOCR, and IronBarcode, comes with a free trial of Iron Software tools, allowing you to explore and integrate these powerful libraries into your projects without any initial investment.

 When you're ready to commit, individual licenses start from $749.
 If you find that more than one of these tools fits your needs, you can take advantage of the opportunity to buy the complete Iron Suite package for the price of just two individual licenses.